-NOTE: If the fuel was run out or the fuel tank was drained, it may be necessary to bleed the fuel lines.
+NOTE: If the engine was run out of fuel or the fuel tank was drained, it may be necessary to bleed the fuel lines.
 Refer to the engine operator's manual supplied with the unit.

 See Figure 3-3.
-Verify main circuit breaker and individual circuit breakers for each light is OFF (O).
+Verify the main circuit breaker and individual circuit breakers for each of the lights are OFF (O).